- Writing Fantasy and Science Fiction Short Stories

 Podcasts, both audio and video, are an increasingly popular way to reach an audience.
 In this two hour session, learn what you need to know to record and edit your own podcast, how to promote your podcast, and what equipment and software to use.
-As Folly Blaine, Christy records and acts as Podcast Manager for Every Day Fiction, and has also recorded podcasts for Beneath Ceaseless Skies, Wily Writers, and This Mutant Life; Cat is the former fiction editor of Fantasy Magazine and has recorded podcasts for Clarkesworld, Beneath Ceaseless Skies, and Fantasy Magazine.
-Limited enrollment – reserve a slot now!
+As Folly Blaine, Christy records and acts as Podcast Manager for Every Day Fiction, and has also recorded podcasts for Beneath Ceaseless Skies, Wily Writers, and This Mutant Life; Cat is the former fiction editor of Fantasy Magazine and has recorded podcasts for Clarkesworld, Beneath Ceaseless Skies, Fantasy Magazine, and her own promotional use.

 Literary Techniques for Genre Fiction

 Discussion and in-class writing exercises designed to introduce a number of techniques to use in your own writing such as foreshadowing, alliteration, rhythmic device, allusion, etc, and ways to test them out in short fiction as well as discussion of when and where to use them.

 Sunday, December 22, 9:30-11:30 AM PST OR Sunday, February 16, 9:30-11:30 AM PST

 Moving Your Story From Idea to Finished Draft

 Come with a story idea, no matter how vague.
 We’ll discuss several ways of plotting a story, as well as engaging in class exercises designed to hone your plotting skills.
 Learn how to build a roadmap for your story that will help you complete it.